badu/gorm/README.md

 - Removed MSSQL support - out of my concerns with this project

 # Changes log

+## 04.12.2016
+- [x] StrSlices for association and foreign keys gets created on parseTagSettings of StructField
+- [x] tag settings map changed from map[uint8]string to map[uint8]interface{}
+- [x] Relationship : PolymorphicType, PolymorphicDBName, PolymorphicValue were removed

 ## 03.12.2016
 - [x] Warning for relationship